jaylanw/Employee-Tracker/README.md

 ## Installation
 - Clone the repo
--  If you don't have the prerequisites installed, type the following:
+-  If you don't have the prerequisites installed, make sure to type the following:
    * npm install inquirer
    * npm install mysql
    * npm install console-table
+- Once ready to use command line apllication, type the following:
+  * node index.js

 ## Contributors
   Jaylan Wienckowski